pedrojunqueira/Python_ADL_Meetup/README.md

 ### Intro

-Thanks all for connecting to this and to Python Adelaide for Leigh and Blake that gave the opportunity to talk.
+Thanks all for connecting to this call and to Python Adelaide for Leigh and Blake that gave the opportunity to talk.

 This talk is not a technical talk but more of an inspirational talk and would probably cater more for beginners to intermediary than to experienced programers.
 It is going to be more of a story telling about my progress with Python and learning about programming in general.